vinodvpillai/langchain-gradio-translate-text/README.md

 # Translation Application

 ## Overview
 This application is designed to translate text and documents into various languages using the OpenAI LLM model.
-It supports multiple file formats for input and provides a user-friendly interface for translation tasks.
+It supports multiple file formats (.txt, .docx, .pdf) for input and provides a user-friendly interface for translation tasks.

 ## Features
 - Allows users to enter text directly.